 – Cumulative Layout Shift (CLS)

-CLS is different to the other two in that it does not relate to page loading speeds.
+CLS is different from the other two in that it does not relate to page loading speeds.
 Instead, CLS is concerned with the visuals of the webpage.

 Have you ever been reading an article and you go to scroll down but suddenly an ad jumps down the page and you accidentally click on it?
 Suddenly you’re on some different website feeling frustrated.
 That is what CLS measures in essence.

-It measures how often a web page moves when a users is interacting with it.
+It measures how often a web page moves when a user is interacting with it.
 It is the total sum of each unexpected layout shift.

-This signal places emphasis on the importance of visual stability of the page as it loads.
+This signal places emphasis on the importance of the visual stability of the page as it loads.

 e.g. A good CLS score is < 0.1

 Again, you must identify what is causing the issue, more than likely it is images, ads, or embeds without dimensions.
 Similar to LCP you can figure out the problem by running a report using Google Lighthouse.

 Ensure that the size of all elements is specified in your code for your web page.

 In February 2021, Google’s Chrome UX Report released statistic 8,185,540 webpages in relation to Core Web Vitals.